nikolailevshakov/scenario-examples-courses/Docker/volume-mounts/step3/text.md

-Run the container from the same image with env variable key2=value2 and key1=new-value1.

-Check env variables inside the newly created container.
+Run a container `sample-app` with mounted volume (using -v), with image `alpine`.
+Host's directory - `/root/files`, container's directory - `/data/files`.

+List files inside the container in the mounted directory.

+Inspect created volume.

 <br>